Jmetrics86/tweet-analyser/examples/#PrepareToTry/README.md

 ![Top Hashtags by @PrepareToTry](images/PTT_top_hashtags.png)

+Given that we are searching by the #PrepareToTry hashtag, it's unsurprising that it is also the top hashtag
+- it will be in every tweet result.
+However looking at the rest:
+* "#givetheboysjobs" - this is in reference to a tag they tried to get viral after completing Dark Sousl 3.
+Given that we see it as the second highest hashtag we can assume it did get some traction
+* "#finchy" - the name of the main character
+* "#darksoulsgame", "#darksouls", "#darksouls3" - all references to the Dark Souls games
+* "#ptt" - given that twitter limits tweets to 120 characters it's not surprising when we see shortend versions of other hashtags, in this case the #PrepareToTry hashtag
+* "#solaireofastoria", "#praisethesun" - a little more obscure but again these are references to the franchise

 #### Top Usertags

+Here we see largely the same trend of users as we saw when analysing @PrepareToTry:

 ![Top Userstags by @PrepareToTry](images/PTT_top_users.png)

+* "@cymrogav", "@preparetotry", "@roryhaspowers", "@krupa" - handles used by the hosts
+* "@ignuk", "@ign" - handles used by IGN - the company publishing the content

 #### Top Positive/Negative Terms

+Finally we look at the positivity of some of the words being used in these tweets.

 ![Top Positive/Negative Terms by @PrepareToTry](images/term_positivity.png)

+We can see that there is a lot of positivity in regards to the hosts and the show, for example "dans" will be a reference to Daniel Krupa, one of the hosts; while we see negativity mainly around the end of the show, for example "finished".